AGRINFO AGRINFO logo

 What is changing?

-The EU is discussing changes to the MRLs for imazalil as summarised in Table 1.
+The EU proposes to amend the MRLs for imazalil as summarised in Table 1.

 Why?